What is the Data Protection Act 2018?

 Definition of personal data under DPA 2018

-Under the DPA 2018, personal data refers to any information relating to an identified or identifiable living individual that is, an individual who can be identified directly or indirectly by the data.
-This includes names, identification numbers, location data, online identifiers or one or more factors specific to them, such as physical, physiological, genetic, mental, economic, or cultural information, or their social identity.
+Any information that relates to an identified or an identifiable living person, in that an individual can be identified directly or indirectly through this, is classified as personal data.
+The information that falls under this category includes names, any identification numbers, location data, online identifiers or any one or more pieces of information specific to them.
+These would including any information that’s physical physiological, mental, genetic, economic, cultural, or any other data that might be associated with their social identity.

 What has changed since the DPA 1998